SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 - Processor utilisation (%), % use of CPU/GPU/TPU
 - Electricity consumption, in Watt Hours (Wh)

-Lacoste, Luccioni and Schmidt have been researching environmental impacts of AI and ML, and have developed an online open source [Machine Learning CO2 impact calculator](https://mlco2.github.io/impact).
+Lacoste et al. have been researching environmental impacts of AI and ML, and have developed an online open source [Machine Learning CO2 impact calculator](https://mlco2.github.io/impact).
-This is an important tool to help our understanding of the emissions of ML based humanities research.
+Lannelongue et al.'s  [Green Algorithms tool](https://doi-org.sussex.idm.oclc.org/10.1002/advs.202100707) is another useful flexible tool for estimating carbon impacts, with a useful discussion.

 ## Red AI and Green AI